Dan0sz/host-webfonts-locally/readme.txt

 = I have 'Remove Google Fonts' enabled, but the fonts from fonts.gstatic.com|fonts.googleapis.com are still loaded.
 What's going on? =

 The option in OMGF removes any fonts that are loaded in the conventional way.
-However, if it doesn't work for you and you're using a popular theme, I'd love to help and make OMGF compatible.
-So don't hesitate to [contact](https://daan.dev/contact/) me.
+However, if it doesn't work for you you're theme is either using an unconventional method or WebFont Loader to add Google Fonts.
+[Upgrade to OMGF Pro](https://woosh.dev/wordpress-plugins/host-google-fonts-pro/) to automatically replace these fonts with a locally hosted version.

 = Does this plugin edit template files? =